Introduction | Example | Tutorial | Applications | Comments

 InStrRev, although it might not be the best choice.
 You can use it to do advanced filtering and data extracting, especially if you know your strings contain multiple instances of the word you want to find and you’re only interested in the last instance.
 InStrRev is a great choice for this scenario.

 I hope you found this VBA InStrRev tutorial useful!
 If you did, subscribe to my email list.
-Please share this article on Facebook, Twitter or your favorite social media platform and follow me on Google+ for more great VBA content.
+Please share this article on Facebook, Twitter or your favorite social media platform and Check out our VBA Q&A community for more great VBA content.